MotherTeresaHS/AWS-Serverless-Web-Application/docs/step01.rst

 - connect the root of Cloud9 instance to GitHub repo
 - create ``index.html`` file in the root of Cloud9
 - update GitHub repo
 - create Amplify instance connected to GitHub repo
+- ensure you select the "main" branch and not the "master" one we will not be using

 .. code-block:: shell
 	:caption: How to connect Cloud9 instance root to GitHub repo